Answer all the questions

 Topic: European Influence in West Africa

-⭐ Europeans encouraged the cultivation of cash crops in West Africa mainly to supply food for the traders and sailors traveling to the region.
+Europeans encouraged growing cash crops in West Africa to provide food for their traders and sailors who came to the region.

 Explanation: